Arizona State vs. SMU College Basketball Predictions & Picks - December 6

 Arizona State Performance Insights

-- Arizona State has typically won the turnover battle this season, committing 10.7 per game (95th in college basketball play) while forcing 14.3 (67th in college basketball).
+- Arizona State wins the turnover battle by 3.6 per game, committing 10.7 (94th in college basketball) while its opponents average 14.3.

+- The Mustangs have a +112 scoring differential, topping opponents by 12.4 points per game.
+They're putting up 74.4 points per game, 196th in college basketball, and are allowing 62.0 per contest to rank 22nd in college basketball.

+- The 34.8 rebounds per game SMU accumulates rank 117th in college basketball, 4.1 more than the 30.7 its opponents collect.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.